FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

 - In `mul_matrix`, I forget to initialize the `result` matrix's entries to all 0.
 - Use a "stupid" way to copy the previous `result` into `tmp` in `pow_matrix`.
 Is there any clever way to implement `pow_matrix`?

+## Task 2: Setup Numc

+Only need to modify the `setup.py` using 2 function calls.
+If it's done properly:

+- Enter the Virtual Environment
+- Type `python3.6` to enter python

+The output of python should be `CS61C Fall2020 Project 4: numc imported!`

+## Task 3